-Directors fees Directors rees
+Directors fees

-7. Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 9 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 -
+7. Payments to related entities of the entity and their associates

-7.3 Include below any explanation necessary to understand the transactions included in items 7.1 and 7.2
+- 7.1 Aggregate amount of payments to these parties included in item 1.2 - 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transactions included in items 7.1 and 7.2

-Bookkeeping and Serviced Offices provided by a Directors company, other services provided by a Director including some Company Secretarial services and Consulting services.
+Services provided by a Director including some Company Secretarial services and Consulting services.